 The resume is your first step while searching for a job and that has to be perfect.
-Whichever resume you opt for, video resume, audio resume or the plain text resume it has to be interesting to leave the employer curios enough to know more about you.
+Whichever resume you opt for, video resume, audio resume or the plain text resume, it has to be interesting to leave the employer curious enough to know more about you.

-Though video resumes are fast catching the frenzy of the employers and employees, the text resume has not lost its charm.
-Here let us discuss the text resume.
-It is composed of certain elements that need to be appropriate and attractive to attract the employer within few seconds.
+Though the video resume is fast catching the frenzy of the employers and employees, the text resume has not lost its charm.
+Here, let us discuss the text resume.
+It is composed of certain elements that need to be appropriate and attractive to attract the employer within a few seconds.

 In an ideal text resume, there are certain parts or sections which are quintessential while some are optional.
 Let us take a tour.

 This is an essential component of your resume.
 The heading consists of your full name and detailed contact information, which includes your complete postal address, phone number and email address.

 The heading should stand out in the resume.
 It should be instantly visible.
 The formatting of this section should be simple, with either centre or left-aligned.